TDP 5 Desktop Tablet Press

 - Much Easier To Transport - The shipping box fits pump trucks to make transportation much easier and safer.

 - Safer To Operate - The electrics on the TDP 5 are CE certified, giving you the assurance of safe operation.

 How Much Training Do I Need To Operate The TDP 5?

 For the benefit of those who have never pressed a tablet before on a TDP 5, we have created a video tutorial on everything you will need to know to produce tablets on your TDP 5.
 You can find our training videos here.

 With the help of our tutorial videos, and training either over Skype or at our facility, you will be able to operate the TDP 5 with ease.
-It is a relatively simple tablet press, and around 80% of our customers had never used a tablet pressed before making their purchase.
+It is a relatively simple tablet press, and around 80% of our customers had never used a tablet press before making their purchase.

 We’re also able to send one of our engineers to your location to train you and your staff for an additional fee.
 For more information, please get in touch.